 Abstract:

 It has been established that old-age disabilities are more common among women than men, and that adverse socioeconomic conditions are associated with higher prevalence of old-age disabilities.
-What is not known is how much sex differences in socioeconomic status contribute to sex differences in old-age disabilities.
+What is not known is how much differences in socioeconomic status between women and men contribute to sex differences in older adults’ disabilities.
 The goal of this study was to carry out a scoping review of the available evidence assessing to what extent the observed sex-gap in old-age disabilities could be attributable to sex differences in socioeconomic status.
 We searched three databases for articles published between 2009 and 2019, and after screening and looking at eligibility criteria, 6 articles were included in the review.
 For those studies that did not analyse the contribution of socioeconomic conditions directly, we used the ‘difference method’ to estimate the proportion of the sex-gap in old-age disabilities that could be attributed to socioeconomic conditions.
-Our scoping review finds that women have higher prevalence of disabilities than men in most studies, and in most studies some, but not all, of these differences could be attributed to sex differences in the distribution of socioeconomic conditions.
+Our scoping review finds that women generally have higher prevalence of disabilities than men, and in most studies some, but not all, of these differences could be attributed to sex differences in the distribution of socioeconomic conditions.
 We also find great plasticity in the magnitude of both the sex-gap in disabilities, and in the proportion that could be attributed to differences in socioeconomic conditions.
 To turn these findings into tractable social policies, we need to know to what extent the observed associations reflect causal processes.
 We also need to know to what extent these processes differ across different social contexts and birth cohorts.

 Key words: Old-age disabilities, sex/gender, socioeconomic conditions, scoping review